Roots: The Next Generations: Chapter 1 – 1880s

-The story resumes in 1882, 12 years after the arrival of "Chicken George" Moore (Avon Long) and his family in Henning, in West Tennessee.
-George, elderly and showing his age, moves in with Tom Harvey (Georg Stanford Brown), one of his sons, along with Tom’s wife, Irene (Lynne Moody), and their two daughters, Elizabeth and Cynthia.
-Tom, a great-grandson of Kunta Kinte, has become a leader of the black community in Henning.
-Although he has established a working relationship with the town's white leader, Col. Frederick Warner (Henry Fonda), a former officer in the Confederate Army, race relations are strained, due in part to the new Jim Crow laws and similar influences.
+The story resumes in 1882, twelve years after the arrival of "Chicken George" Moore and his family in Henning in West Tennessee.
+George, elderly and showing his age, moves in with Tom Harvey, one of his sons, along with Tom’s wife, Irene, and their two daughters, Elizabeth and Cynthia.
+Tom, a great-grandson of Kunta Kinte, has become a leader of the Black community in Henning.
+Although he has established a working relationship with the town's white leader, Col. Frederick Warner, a former officer in the Confederate Army, race relations are strained, due in part to the new Jim Crow laws and similar influences.